 Home › Forums › Product Support Forums › Ajax Search Pro for WordPress Support › woocommerce results – sku sort

-This topic contains 22 replies, has 2 voices, and was last updated by stavroch 6 years ago.
+- This topic has 22 replies, 2 voices, and was last updated 9 years, 2 months ago by

 I didn’t change anything from the back end and in front end i can’t see any product when I search for 101-0100